DrJohnT/PublishDacPac/docs/Remove-Database.md

 ```

 ### -Database
-The name of the database you are checking exists.
+The name of the database to be deleted.

 ```yaml
 Type: String